Request More Information

 A few things that you may find useful to know as you come:

-- If you are feeling feverish or not too well, it is better to postpone the session until you feel better.
+- If you feel feverish or not too well, it is better to postpone the session until you feel better.

-- Do not drink alcohol prior to a session.
+- Do not drink alcohol before a session.

 - The intense sweat may cause you to feel lightheaded.
 If this happens, slowly get up and exit the sauna.
 Drink water right away, try to relax, and wait for your body to cool down before getting up again.